osvaldo2627/filename-padder/README.md

 ## filename-padder module
-Use this module to rename files on a directory that follows a numeric pattern.
-For example to order logs files, enumerated images or tracks.
+Use this module to rename files on a directory that follows a numeric pattern as logs files, enumerated images or tracks.

-For example, if we have the following music tracks on a directory, they will not be properly sorted because of the order is just alphabetic.
+For example, if we have the following music tracks on a directory, it will not be properly sorted for most of the devices as well as for any read directory function, because it is just an alphabetic sorted.

 ```
 track-1-music.mp3